uselagoon/lagoon/README.md

 ## Lagoon architecture

 Lagoon is comprised of two main components, Lagoon Core and Lagoon Remote, and a number of other third-party services, Operators and Controllers.
 In a full production setting, it is envisaged that Lagoon Core and Remote are installed into different Kubernetes Clusters (one Core can serve many Remotes), but they can also be installed into the same cluster if required.
-Additionally, in advanced situations, a Lagoon Remote can contain multiple build-deploy controllers, connected to different Lagoon Cores (but this is only really recommended for testing purposes).

-All communication between Lagoon Core and Lagoon Remote happens via RabbitMQ message queues, GraphQL or REST APIs.
-Lagoon Core does not require administrator-level access to Lagoon Remote clusters.
+To enhance security, Lagoon Core does not require administrator-level access to the Kubernetes clusters running Lagoon Remote, and all inter-cluster communication happens exclusively via RabbitMQ, hosted in Lagoon Core, and consumed (and published back to) by Lagoon Remote.
+This means that Lagoon Remotes can be managed by different teams, in different locations, and even behind firewalls or inaccessible from the internet.

 Lagoon services are mostly built in Node.js, with more recent development in occuring in Go, and most of the automation and scripting components in Bash.

 ### Lagoon Core

 All the services that handle the API, authentication and external communication are installed here.
 Installation is via a [Helm Chart](https://github.com/uselagoon/lagoon-charts/tree/main/charts/lagoon-core)
 - API
   - [api](https://github.com/amazeeio/lagoon/tree/main/services/api) (the GraphQL API that powers Lagoon)
   - [api-db](https://github.com/amazeeio/lagoon/tree/main/services/api-db) (the MariaDB storage for the API)